AztecProtocol/engineering-designs/in-progress/13000-tx-availability/design.md

 1. Run multiple full nodes in addition to the prover node.
 2. Configure every node with a very large transaction pool size, significantly reducing the transaction eviction rate.
 3. Configure every node to have a high peer count, increasing the likelihood of request/response success.
+4. Configure every node to have a higher gossipsub degree, perhaps D = 12, increasing the likelihood of gossip success.

 ### Centralised transaction storage for provers